MittaAI/webwright/README.md

-# Website Automation Project 🚀
+# Webwright Website Automation 🚀

 This project provides command line tools to quickly set up new websites with included templates, automate commits to GitHub, and leverage Google Cloud Run for hosting.